brody327/simple-calculator/README.md

 [View Site](https://calculator-brody-faust.netlify.app)

 Simple Calculator is a simple JavaScript calculator app.
 It runs on a stack that includes: HTML/CSS, JQuery, and JavaScript.
-On this site, users can fill in pixels with chosen colors from a pallete to create an image.
-Users can randomize the color of the pallete or add their own.

 ## Motivation
 I created Simple Calculator to practice implementing a static, single page application using JQuery and JavaScript.